boldthemes/wp-juggler-server/README.md

 ### Activate new site ###
 1. Navigate to **WP Juggler** screen in your client site's wp-admin and enter bith API Key and server's url
 2. Click **Save Settings**.
 You will should see the message that your site is successfully activated
+3. If the Auth Header Test Row says Failed, please do as instructed in the section and :

 ![Screenshot of WP Juggler Site Edit Screen](https://bold-themes.com/wp-content/wp-juggler-assets/wp-juggler-site-edit.png)